Where self-driving is headed

 Back in 2007, I was a core member of the MIT DARPA Challenge team.
 We built one of the first self-driving cars to operate in urban environments.
 This was the pre-deep-learning era.
 It was fun, but we knew the road was going to be long.
 Fifteen years later, the dust is starting to settle and the time has come to take a candid look at the landscape.
 This article is a fairly opinionated perspective on the future of self-driving.

-First, we will solve self driving eventually.
+1. We will solve self driving (eventually).
 It sounds like an obvious statement, but the latest news may have given cold feet to many people, and for a good reason.
 However, the stakes are simply too high to give up.
 Human, economic, sociological, and environmental benefits will be immense.
 Therefore, humankind will keep pouring billions of dollars and decades of engineering work into this problem until we solve it.
 Period.

 Despite major progress in road infrastructure, car design and social behaviors, the casualties due to human driving remains unacceptably high.
 Even worse, the death rate per capita has been stagnating since 2010 .
 There is no promising solution to this problem other than taking the wheel off the hands of the humans (how do we solve drunk driving at scale?)